argonne-lcf/user-guides/docs/theta-gpu/data-science/singularity.md

 # Singularity on ThetaGPU

 ## Containers on Theta(GPU)
-On Theta(GPU), container creation can be achieved by using Docker on your local machine, or using a Singularity recipe file and building on a Theta(GPU) worker node.
+On Theta(GPU), container creation can be achieved by using Docker on your local machine as mentioned [here](https://www.alcf.anl.gov/support/user-guides/theta/data-science-workflows/singularity/index.html) , or using a Singularity recipe file and building on a Theta(GPU) worker node.

 ## Docker on ThetaGPU
 If you followed the `Dockerfile` instructions, using the Theta(GPU) specific `Dockerfile_thetagpu` you can build your container for theta using: